• Skip to primary navigation

 Instructions

 • Stud the onion with the cloves.
 Place the veal in a casserole dish and add the carrots, onion, leek and bouquet garni.
-Pour in the wine and add just enough water to cover the meat and vegetables.
+Pour in the wine and add enough water just to cover the meat and vegetables.
 Bring to the boil, skimming the surface for the first 10 minutes of any scum.
 Cover and simmer gently for about 2 hours.

-• About 45 minutes before the end of cooking, prepare the garnish.
-Wash mushrooms, pat dry and cut into halves or quarters, depending on their size.
-TIP: Fry them at first without any oil or butter in a non-stick pan until they have given out all of their juices.
+TIP: Fry mushrooms at first without any oil or butter in a non-stick pan until they have given out all of their juices.
 This concentrates the flavour.
 THEN add the butter and fry the onions.
 When cooked, add the lemon juice and set aside.

 • Lift the lid of the casserole dish and smell these flavours!
 Discard the bay leaf and herb stalks.
-Remove the meat and vegetables with a slotted spoon and transfer to a large serving dish, adding the mushrooms and pickling onions.
-Set aside and keep warm in a cool-moderate oven while preparing the sauce.
+Remove the meat and vegetables with a slotted spoon and transfer to a large serving dish, adding the mushrooms and pearl onions.

 • Boil the cooking liquid over a high heat until reduced.
 Meanwhile, in a bowl, hand-whisk the crème fraîche, lemon zest and juice, yolks, grated nutmeg, and season with salt and pepper.